dayseanm04/Hospital-Network-Design-Project/setup/15-Add-Secondary-ISP1-Uplink-via-Core-Firewall.md

 In this task I will add a **secondary uplink to ISP1** through the **core firewall** to eliminate a single point of failure in the hospital’s network.

+Previously, the hospital relied on **one ISP1 connection**, meaning a link failure would result in an outage.

 ## Reference Topology